statgenlmu/jaatha/README.md

 Jaatha's README
 ===============

-Jaatha is a fast parameter estimation method primarily designed for Evolutionary Biology.
+Jaatha is a frequentistic, simulation-based parameter estimation method primarily designed for Evolutionary Biology.
 The method is described in

 > Mathew, L. A., Staab, P. R., Rose, L. E. and Metzler, D. (2013),
 > [Why to account for finite sites in population genetic studies and